Minifixio/Highlit/README.md

 Then, the older unparsed match is selected to be analyzed.
 The match demo's are then downloaded and the files are ready to be parsed.

 **2. The Demo Reader :**<br>
-* The demo reader takes the demo (.dem) file extracted from the downloaded and start analyzing it.
+* The demo reader takes the demo (.dem) file extracted from the downloaded and start analyzing it using [Demofile](https://github.com/saul/demofile)
 Round timings, tactical pauses, kills, multi-kills and others datas are listed from the analysis.

 **3. The Demo Manager :**<br>